Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 the receiver side.
 The RTT tells the receiver how much time it was supposed to take.
-SRT maintains a reference between the time at the leading edge of the send buffer's latency window and the corresponding time on the receiver (the present time). **This allows conversion to real time to be able to schedule events, based on a local time reference.**
+SRT maintains a reference between the time at the leading edge of the send buffer's latency window and the corresponding time on the receiver (the present time).
+This allows to convert packet timestamp to the local receiver time.
+Based on this time, various events (packet delivery, etc.) can be scheduled.

 The receiver samples time drift data and periodically calculates a packet timestamp correction factor, which is applied to each data